neurorishika/ant_template_builder/README.md

 Contact the [HPC team](https://hpc.rockefeller.edu/contact) to get an account on the HPC cluster.
 They will give you the instructions to connect to the cluster via ssh.

-### 2. Access the HPC cluster via ssh and setup Spack and Conda
+### 2. Access the HPC cluster via ssh and setup Spack, ANTs and Conda

 Once you have an account on the HPC cluster, you can access the cluster via ssh.
 You can use the following command to access the cluster: